Alfresco/docs-alfresco/enterprise-viewer/latest/config/performance/index.md

 Handles binary caching of pre and post transformed content.

 Some General places to look to improve your specific production environment are to properly size the OpenContent heap and caches are in ehcache.xml.
-If your usage patterns are that users don't end up coming back to view the same documents multiple times, you will likely want MORE `oc-content` and `oc-document-overlays` since that is the raw byte[] of the content that MuPDF keeps going to each time to get the content rather than having to go to the repository each time. `oc-pages` isn't as important in this case since the browser will cache most of the pages anyways.
+If your usage patterns are that users don't end up coming back to view the same documents multiple times, you will likely want MORE `oc-content` and `oc-document-overlays` since that is the raw byte[] of the content that the transformation agent keeps going to each time to get the content rather than having to go to the repository each time. `oc-pages` isn't as important in this case since the browser will cache most of the pages anyways.

 ```xml
  <!-- cache for the content of our objects -->